wudi-alex/sentinel_agent/SentinelAgent/docs/DIRECTORY_STRUCTURE.md

 # SentinelAgent Directory Structure

-This document describes the reorganized directory structure of SentinelAgent.
+This document describes the clean, reorganized directory structure of SentinelAgent.

 ## Overview

-The SentinelAgent project has been reorganized into a clean, maintainable structure that follows Python packaging best practices.
+The SentinelAgent project has been reorganized into a clean, maintainable structure that follows Python packaging best practices and separates development artifacts from core functionality.

 ## Directory Structure